-First things first, breakfast is always needed before a day of exploring.
-I’d heard great things about Cairngorm Coffee Co online so we we made a beeline there for the usual (avocado).
-It can get quite busy but it’s light, airy and offers a really friendly local vibe.
+First things first, breakfast.
+An essential start to any day of exploring.
+There are plenty of great cafes in Edinburgh, but I’d heard great things about Cairngorm Coffee Co online so we we made a beeline there for the usual avocado on toast.
+It can get quite busy but the cafe itself is light, airy and offers a really friendly local vibe.

 Next stop, and just a brief 10 minute walk away is Edinburgh Castle!
-Possibly the most key site in the city and top of almost any visitors’ to-do list in Edinburgh.
+A complete must-see attraction in the city and top of almost any visitors’ to-do list in Edinburgh.

 Unfortunately, there’s often a queue for tickets but it doesn’t normally take more than 10 or so minutes.

-You could easily spend an hour and a half (or more) to wander through the castle and all the rooms – there’s SO much to explore.
+You could easily spend an hour and two (or more) wandering through the castle and all the rooms – there is SO much to explore.

 I imagine we could have lost around 3 hours there if we weren’t racing the setting sun!